brainfo/brainfo.github.io/_posts/2024-07-31-academic-writing.md

 with an intention of intriguing results section, where the readers can follow the flow of thoughts:

-- [active]you asked a question or stated an aim
+- [active] you asked a question or state an aim
 - which methods were adopted
   - [passive] when the method was well-defined before your study
   - [active] when the method was developed for this study and is wordy to summarize